 The second example is when three sisters inherit a family business but one sister wants to sell it while the other two don’t.
 The mediator needs to uncover why the one sister wants to sell.
 Once it is understood that the sister wants to sell because she is about to be divorced and needs money to start a new life.
 The two sisters then disclose they are only interested in the creative side of the business.
 It is agreed to analyze the business worth, sell the production side of the business and equitably distribute the proceeds.

 Identifying the platform of inter-relationships and interests is not achieved by simply asking the parties for them.
-Further leaning on Lederach’s writings, Susan and Lynn depend on several factors to guide their work: patience / stillness, humility, and perception based not only on her experience but also on their senses.
+Further leaning on Lederach’s writings, Susan depends on several factors to guide their work: patience / stillness, humility, and perception based not only on her experience but also on her senses.

 - Patience / Stillness: This involves a quiet but persistent curiosity about the situation and a patient stillness as its background and the parties’ beliefs and perceptions are uncovered.